jonnius/docs/supplementary/devices/taoshan.rst

 Halium
 ^^^^^^
 A port for Halium 7.1 is being worked on by `Jonatan Hatakeyama Zeidler <https://github.com/jonnius>`_.
 Halium 7.1 builds, but does not install using `halium-install <https://github.com/Halium/halium-scripts/>`_ due to TWRP BusyBox issues.
 Using `halium-install from JBB <https://github.com/JBBgameich/halium-install>`_ the halium reference rootfs can be installed, but it does not seem to start.
+Using halium-boot instead of hybris-boot the device has once been reached via telnet.
+But could not have been reproduced, yet.

 Distributions
 ^^^^^^^^^^^^^